m3y54m/unbrick-avr-using-hvpp/README.md

 # Unbrick AVR Microcontrollers Using HVPP

-Unbrick my bricked ATtiny1313A microcontroller using HVPP (High-Volatge Parallel Programming) method programmed on an Arduino board.
+Unbrick my bricked ATtiny1313A microcontroller using HVPP (High-Volatge Parallel Programming).
+I utilized an Arduino board and programmed it to function as an HVPP programmer.

 ![image](https://github.com/m3y54m/unbrick-avr-using-hvpp/assets/1549028/e8905640-c87e-4590-a0c2-e1f62ffed233)